fr33bits/SpaceSync/README.md

 ### Setting up the database

+There are three ways of setting up the database:

+#### Automatic set-up using npm command

+Note: this method intentionally erases all previous data from the `reservations` table.

+1. Run `npm run setup-db` inside one of the project directories (including any project root subdirectories).
+2. If you get the message `Database setup complete!`, then the database set-up was sucessful.

 #### Manual set-up in CLI

 1. In the CLI, first enter the MySQL server using the command `mysql -u root -p` and then, when prompted, enter the server password.